£50 Find Cheap Flights from Southampton to Ireland

 The average price of all round-trip flights from Southampton to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Southampton to Ireland, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to Southampton, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+For your return to Southampton, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from Southampton to Ireland?